kivigo/kivigo.github.io/website/docs/getting-started/operations.md

 ## Listing Keys

-Find keys using patterns with the `List` method:
+Find keys using patterns with the `List` method.
+This method returns all keys matching a given prefix.

 ```go
 // List all keys with a prefix